Sequoia

 This note describes how to update a computer from an older version of macOS to Sequoia.

-I have not installed Sequoia 15.0 yet.
-I don't usually install .0 versions.
+I have not installed Sequoia yet.
+I don't usually install early versions of new OS releases.
+When I install Sequoia, I don't plan to enable "Apple AI."

 Features of Sequoia